Report an Emergency

 The U of R’s Student Safety Guide explains the different emergencies students may encounter on campus and how to prepare and respond to those emergencies.
 Guides are available in the following languages:

 - Emergency Management Plan

 The U of R’s Emergency Management Plan (472 KB) provides the framework to ensure that the University is prepared to deal with such incidents.
 The Emergency Management Plan is based on the elements of preparedness, mitigation, response and recovery.

-The Emergency Management Policy (126 KB) outlines the reasons for the policy and identifies the responsibilities of all faculty and staff concerning emergency management.
+The Emergency Management Policy outlines the reasons for the policy and identifies the responsibilities of all faculty and staff concerning emergency management.

 - Fire Prevention and Response

 The Fire Safety Manual (116 KB) identifies fire training, as well as the responsibilities and procedures to follow during a fire drill and fire alarm.
-How to respond to a fire alarm and how to evacuate buildings is found in the Evacuation Procedures for Instructors (74 KB).
+How to respond to a fire alarm and how to evacuate buildings is found in the Emergency Preparedness Information Sheet for Academic Staff (74 KB).

 The emergency closure procedures was listed in Appendix 3 of the previous Emergency Management Plan.
 A link to the new emergency closure procedures will be linked to here when a new document is prepared.

 The Emergency Preparedness Guide (3.46 MB) provides suggestions to handle emergencies and disasters.
 Once you are familiar with this information, you will be able to protect yourself and perhaps save the life of someone else.